HPCBio/allan-fluidigm-pipeline/README.md

 # More preparation steps

-- Prepare the configuration file.
+- <b>Prepare the configuration file</b>.
 The fluidigm pipeline can process different kinds of amplicons such as V1, V3, V4.
 However, each amplicon has to be run separately because the analysis steps vary slightly.
 Prepare a configuration file for each amplicon.
 This configuration file is a list of parameter-value pairs that is used to specify read preparation, search and filtering options.
 Some examples are provided in `nextflow_scripts/config`.

-- Prepare the raw reads.
+- <b>Prepare the raw reads</b>.
 This pipeline expects paired-ended short reads that have been already demultiplexed.
+The pipeline also expects that the filenames of the raw reads have this pattern: <i> amplicon </i> -  <i> sample </i> .R[1,2].fq
-Put the raw reads in one folder and give the folder the exact name of the amplicon.
+Put the demultiplexed raw reads that belong to the same amplicon in the same folder.
+It is important that you <i> do not mix </i> raw reads from different amplicons in the same folder.
 You can use any of the datasets provided in the  `test_data` folder.

 # Running the program